SFPC/sfpc.github.io/participate.md

 # Upcoming Programs

 Subscribe to our mailing list, at the bottom of the page to be the first to hear about our upcoming programs.
-We will open the enrollment for the 10-week Fall 2019 program in January and announce a more workshops for February.
+We are working on 2020 academic calendar.
+Please follow our social media and mailing list for the updates.

-## Summer 2019
+## Winter 2019

-- Poetic Computation: Detroit.
-1 week session: August 19-25, 2019.
-[More information](https://sfpc.io/detroit).
-- SFPC Summer 2019 in Yamaguchi.
-1 week session: September 4-11, 2019.
-[More information](https://www.ycam.jp/events/2019/sfpc/)
-- We are updating our NYC space this summer.
-We will announce workshops and events via our mailing list.
+- [Code Movement](https://sfpc.io/classes/movement).
+Led by movement teacher, performer, bodyworker, and writer Cori Kresge, this class will look at code as a resource, applying it to dance practices and community.
+We will focus on interpreting and creating systems of coding, scoring, and encrypting, using the body’s senses, gestures, and mechanics both individually and collectively.
+Together, we will cultivate practices that attempt to override the ego constructs that often obstruct or inhibit our learning and creativity.
+November.
+10, 17, 24, December.
+1 1-4PM.

+# Past Programs

 ## Fall 2019